 At startup, the Plug and Play (PnP) manager enumerates both PnP devices and non-PnP devices.
 For non-PnP devices that have fixed connections to GPIO pins, the PnP manager queries the platform firmware to determine which GPIO pins are assigned as system-managed hardware resources to these devices.

 The KMDF driver for a peripheral device receives its assigned hardware resources during an EvtDevicePrepareHardware callback.
-The UMDF driver for a peripheral device receives its assigned hardware resources during a call to the driver's IPnpCallbackHardware2::OnPrepareHardware method.
 These resources might include GPIO pins that are configured as data outputs, data inputs, or interrupt request inputs.

 A GPIO I/O resource is a new Windows resource type in Windows 8.
 This resource consists of a set of one or more GPIO pins that can be used either as data inputs or data outputs.
 If a peripheral device driver opens a GPIO I/O resource for reads, the driver uses all of the pins in the resource as data inputs.
 If a driver opens a GPIO I/O resource for writes, the driver uses all of the pins in the resource as data outputs.
 For code examples that show how a peripheral device driver opens a logical connection to a set of GPIO I/O pins, see the following topics:

 To access the GPIO pins in a GPIO I/O resource, a peripheral device driver must open a logical connection to the pins.
 A KMDF driver calls the WdfIoTargetOpen method to open the connection.
-A UMDF driver calls the IWDFRemoteTarget::OpenFileByName method.
 Through this connection, the driver can send I/O requests to the GPIO pins.
 The driver sends IOCTL_GPIO_READ_PINS requests to read data from these pins (if they are input pins) or IOCTL_GPIO_WRITE_PINS requests to write data to them (if they are output pins).